thisisobate/kyverno-website/src/content/docs/policies/other-cel/require-emptydir-requests-limits/require-emptydir-requests-limits.md

 ---
-title: "Require Requests and Limits for emptyDir in CEL expressions"
+title: 'Require Requests and Limits for emptyDir in CEL expressions'
 category: Other in CEL
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Pods which mount emptyDir volumes may be allowed to potentially overrun the medium backing the emptyDir volume.
 This sample ensures that any initContainers or containers mounting an emptyDir volume have ephemeral-storage requests and limits set.
 Policy will be skipped if the volume has already a sizeLimit set.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other-cel/require-emptydir-requests-limits/require-emptydir-requests-limits.yaml" target="-blank">/other-cel/require-emptydir-requests-limits/require-emptydir-requests-limits.yaml</a>

 ```yaml